nreinig3/job-matcher-webapp/README.md

 It's surprisingly the the Doc2Vec model performed worse than the more simple TF-IDF, which could be a real result or it may suggest that this test wasn't a good way to evaluate model performance.
 But assuming the test is a good proxy for the ability of the model to understand the meaning and context of the job descriptions, it's likely that the quality of the "most similar" job selections would improve if we implemented the BQML textembedding-gecko@002 model.

 #### Final Thoughts:
+Ways I'd like to improve this project in the future:
+* Use user A/B testing to determine the optimal visualization style and level of interactivity
+* More in-depth comparisons of the "most similar" jobs
+* Try implementing BQML's textembedding-gecko@002 model in the web app, since it appears more accurate than Doc2Vec
+* Develop a feature that tells users *why* a job posting was deemed similar to their input (i.e. common words or concepts)

 #### Interactive Web App:
 I've also created a page to show an interactive example of the D3.js visualization here.
 Thanks for reading!